Organ Donation and Tissue Donation

 The person’s body is sewn up after their organs are removed, while skin tissue is usually removed from their back.

 After the operation, families can arrange to view their loved one at the hospital.
 Any post-surgery marks will be covered by clothing, so families can still opt for their loved one to be laid out in an open coffin for a chapel of rest viewing before their loved one’s funeral.
+For some extra information, our guide on how to lay someone out is a great place to start.

 Tissue can sometimes be donated up to 48 hours after someone has died.
 More people can be considered for tissue donation because, unlike organ donation, they don’t have to have died in hospital.